Thursday, 27 July 2023

 Our last supper - Korean

-After dinner on our last night, we caught a taxi and headed for Mount Lycabettus; name origin is unsure but popularly it’s ‘the one that is walked by wolves’.
-Its summit is the highest point in Central Athens.
-I missed going there when I visited Athens in the 80s.
+After dinner on our last night, we caught a taxi and headed for Mount Lycabettus - the origin of its name is not known for sure but it is popularly referred to as 'the one that is walked by wolves’.
+Its summit is the highest point in Central Athens and is a drawcard (I missed going there when I visited Athens in 1984 as we were watching every cent).
 People gather there to see the sunset.
 Like most popular tourist attractions, we waited in line for a long time to catch the funicular to the top.
-It’s a thing to do!
+It is a thing to do!
 And the panorama is rather amazing.

-Like all high places there were COMs towers on top
+Like all high places there were comms towers on top but look at the dazzling white of the city below

 No comments: